-The Department’s research programs provide an extraordinary environment for faculty and residents to work collaboratively in preventing, diagnosing, and treating human disease.
-The Department’s research funding from the National Institutes of Health place it in the very top group of research- intensive Departments of Medicine in the United States.
-In FY 2010, for example, the Department’s faculty and trainees secured $134 million in research funds – an increase of 46% compared to 2008.
+The department’s research programs provide an extraordinary environment for faculty and residents to work collaboratively in preventing, diagnosing, and treating human disease.
+The department’s research funding from the National Institutes of Health place it in the very top group of research- intensive Departments of Medicine in the United States.

 Together, these well-funded research centers provide unique opportunities for our residents to receive advanced research training during residency in a manner that complements clinical training and provides meaningful opportunities to work closely with our faculty.